-"Lets go back.
-I'm starting to get a little scared" he continued with a slight panic in his voice.
+"Let’s go back.
+I’m starting to get a little scared," he called, the edge of panic creeping into his tone.

-"It's okay buddy", I assured him over my shoulder.
-"We'll head back."
+"It’s okay, buddy," I reassured him over my shoulder.
+"We’ll head back."

-I kept outwardly calm, but inside the panic was starting to rise.
-I only had been at the dead end for a few seconds, but my brain had already started to think through the calculations/ramifications or getting lost inside a remote cave in the mountains of a small Cretan village that likely saw very little foot traffic as it was not on any TripAdvisor must see list.
-In fact, we had only heard about it from speaking with a local woman at a mountain coffee shop.
+Outwardly, I stayed calm, but inside, panic was starting to bubble.
+Standing at that dead end for just a few seconds, my brain kicked into overdrive, cataloging all the potential pitfalls of being lost in a remote cave in the mountains of a tiny Cretan village.
+A village that, by all appearances, hadn’t seen much foot traffic since the Minoans.
+It wasn’t on any TripAdvisor must-see list; we’d only heard about it from a friendly woman at a mountain coffee shop.

 On the plus side, as mentioned, it was a relatively small cave system and we would certainly be able to quickly retrace our steps and search for the way out.
 Unless, of course, our cell phones, which were providing our only light source in an otherwise pitch black cave, ran out of batteries first.
 I glanced down at mine, worried because I had been filming a lot of video with the flash on, but to my relief I still had a solid 76% left.

-When we crawled out of the entrace we saw the girls standing outside waiting impatiently.
+When we finally crawled out of the entrance, the girls were standing impatiently, arms crossed.

-"Come on guys, we have to go to the bathroom!" they cried in unison.
-"Didn't you hear Mommy calling to you guys in the cave?"
+"Come on, guys!
+We have to go to the bathroom!" they yelled in unison.
+"Didn’t you hear Mommy calling for you in the cave?"

 The only sign for these caves